-This article is here to help you understand what’s up with the Lithium Triangle and why it’s making such a big impact in 2024.
+This article is here to help you understand what’s up with the Lithium Triangle and why it’s making such a big impact.
 With the world shifting towards cleaner energy, knowing why lithium matters a lot is crucial for our joint effort to have a greener and more sustainable future.

 India, 3rd largest energy consuming country in the world, is almost finalizing a big lithium deal with Argentina.
 Also teaming up with Australia and Chile too.
 A huge step towards reduction in carbon footprints.